 Bahrain is undergoing a period of instability and most Foreign Offices around the world advise against travel to the country.
 This is a country where the majority population is Shia Muslim and the rulers are Sunni.
 For this reason, troops are being used from other Sunni dominated countries such as Saudi Arabia and there are reports of human rights atrocities.

 For women visiting Bahrain during political unrest, it is important to avoid the large demonstrations and to be constantly aware of one's surroundings.
 Women should also be very wary of being alone amongst crowds of demonstrators, particularly men, as the situation can turn ugly very quickly either through the use of riot squads or, as reported in other Middle Eastern countries, against the woman by the demonstrators.

 For women who are working in Bahrain, perhaps as a journalist, it is vital to risk assess work assignments that are to be carried out in an unstable environment.
 Be aware of religious festivals and events, particularly those in the Shia calendar as these are likely to be a catalyst for more demonstrations and riots.
 Fridays after midday prayers are also potentially high risk for demonstrations and disorder.

-Travelling is a great opportunity to meet other women and in Bahrain there are women's organisations, and opportunities to learn Arabic and perhaps some Middle Eastern cookery.
+Traveling is a great opportunity to meet local women, and in Bahrain there are women's organizations, and opportunities to learn Arabic and Middle Eastern cookery.
 By looking a little closer into the culture a whole new world of opportunity can open up.